sustainsw/anon-pipeline-doc/anon-pipeline/docs/development_details.md

 The program is consist of following modules/scripts.

 ### anon_pipeline.py
-The `AnonPipeline` class in the module run the complete anonymisation process.
-Member function `anonymise` can be used for anonymisation.
+The module run the complete anonymisation process.
+- The member function `anonymise()` in `AnonPipeline` class is for the starting the process.

 ### anon_recorder.py
 The module records status of files and sub-directory in anonymisation process.
-The information is stored into a splite database whose default path is `log/prog_recorder.db`.
+The information is stored into a sqlite database whose default path is `log/prog_recorder.db`.

 ### anon_phi_examiner.py
-The module
+The module search for public health information leaked on image and tag text of anonymised DICOM.
+ - Member function `search_phi_in_batch()` in class `PhiOCDR` is for searching image.
+ - Function `get_phi_in_anon_dcm()` is for searching tag text.

 ### anon_summary.py
 The module performs anonymisation summary as in [anonymisation summary](getting_start.md#anonymisation-summary).